nicosantangelo/jquery-livesortable.js/README.md

 That's all
 -----

 Probably not the best documentation, but before hating me try [the example](https://github.com/NicoSantangelo/jquery-livesortable.js/tree/master/example) or the [specs](https://github.com/NicoSantangelo/jquery-livesortable.js/tree/master/spec/javascripts).
-The specs are using [jasmine](http://pivotal.github.io/jasmine/), to run them you can use the [jasmine gem](https://github.com/pivotal/jasmine-gem) and then use Grunt to watch the files.
+The specs are using [jasmine](http://pivotal.github.io/jasmine/), to run them you can use the [jasmine gem](https://github.com/pivotal/jasmine-gem) and then use Guard to watch the files.

 Have a problem, bug, a new implementation ?, be sure to open an issue or a pull request!